masonmarnell/reddit-ad-block-test/README.md

-# reddit-ad-block-test
+# Reddit Adblock Test

-Small extension that removes ad cards on web Reddit
+A small Chrome extension that removes promoted cards on new web Reddit using the classic layout.

+Will most likely stop working when reddit tweaks the UI but I wanted to see what making an extension is like.